DVAI Bridge Licensing

 Royalty is calculated on revenue attributable to features or products that depend on Bridge — not on your total business revenue.

-- If Bridge is the inference substrate for an AI feature you charge for separately, revenue from that feature is Bridge-dependent.
+- If Bridge is the inference substrate for an AI feature you charge for separately, that revenue is Bridge-dependent.

-- If Bridge is one of several features in a multi-feature product, we agree a reasonable apportionment with you at contract signing.
+- If Bridge is one of several features in a multi-feature product, we agree a reasonable apportionment at contract signing.

-- If Bridge is internal infrastructure for backend automation where your revenue comes from sources unrelated to AI inference, we agree a notional percentage with you at contract signing.
+- If Bridge is internal infrastructure for backend automation and your revenue comes from sources unrelated to AI inference, we agree a notional percentage at contract signing.

-We're transparent about the apportionment because we want the commercial relationship to be honest and durable.
+We're transparent about apportionment because we want the commercial relationship to be honest and durable.

 Support tiers